Support

 - Negative symptoms (blunted affect, emotional withdrawal, poor rapport, passive-apathetic social withdrawal, difficulty in abstract thinking, lack of spontaneity and flow of conversation, stereotyped thinking)

-- General psychopathology (somatic concern, anxiety, guilt feeling, tension, mannerisms and posturing, depression, motor retardation, uncooperativeness, unusual thought content, disorientation, poor attention, lack of judgement and insight, disturbance of volition, poor impulse control, preoccupation, active social avoidance)
+- General psychopathology (somatic concern, anxiety, guilt feelings, tension, mannerisms and posturing, depression, motor retardation, uncooperativeness, unusual thought content, disorientation, poor attention, lack of judgement and insight, disturbance of volition, poor impulse control, preoccupation, active social avoidance)

 The safety of LYBALVI for treatment of bipolar I disorder relies on olanzapine studies.
 In trials of olanzapine in bipolar I disorder, the most common adverse reactions (incidence of ≥5% of patients exposed to olanzapine and ≥2x placebo) were: